hoodiecrow/ConsTcl/README.md

 `` expand-let `` expands the named `` let `` and 'regular' `` let `` macros.
 They ultimately expand to `` lambda `` constructs.

+Named `` let `` chops up the expression into variable, bindings, and body.
+It creates a dictionary with the variable as key and `` #f `` as value.
+Then it fills up the dictionary with variable/value pairs from the bindings.
+It uses the dictionary to build a declaration list for a `` let `` form, a variable list for a `` lambda `` form, and a procedure call.
+Then it assembles a `` let `` form with the declaration list and a body consisting of an assignment and the procedure call.
+The assignment binds the variable to a `` lambda `` for with the varlist and the original body.
+The `` let `` form is returned, meaning that the primary expansion of the named `` let `` is a regular `` let `` form.

+Regular `` let `` chops up the original expression into bindings and body.
+It creates an empty dictionary and fills it up with variable/value pairs from the bindings.
+Then it builds a `` lambda `` operator form with the variable list, the body, and the value list.
+The `` lambda `` call is returned as the expansion of the regular `` let `` form.

 <table border=1><thead><tr><th colspan=2 align="left">expand-let (internal)</th></tr></thead><tr><td>expr</td><td>an expression</td></tr><tr><td>env</td><td>an environment</td></tr><tr><td><i>Returns:</i></td><td>an expression</td></tr></table>